LookinLabs/GoBlitz/docs/views/frontend_goblitz.md

 	}
 }
 ```
-2. Setup an route for the statusPage
+2. Setup an route for the status_page

 ```
 // middleware/router.go